PersiaKamali/persiakamali.github.io/_pages/about.md

 Hello there!
 Thank you for visiting my personal page :)

-I am currently in the second year of my PhD at [Bocconi University](https://www.unibocconi.it/en) and doing research in the field of Computational Neuroscience.
+I am currently in the second year of my PhD at the [Department of Computing Sciences](https://cs.unibocconi.eu) of Bocconi University and doing research in the field of Computational Neuroscience.

 Current research